skip navigation

 Sketch of several people (students, interpreters, ASL researchers, and users of ASL) using the online video forum.

 We are creating an online video forum to facilitate discussion about signing for science, technnology, engineering, and mathematics (STEM) topics.
 There is a lack of standardized signs for these topics and we believe they should be developed from the bottom up, i.e. students, teachers, interpreters, and linguists should be involved in the design process of new signs.
-This multimedia forum will discussion across the country and across displines.
+This multimedia forum will enable discussion across the country and across displines.

 Educational Projects

-• 2008 Summer Academy for Deaf and Hard of Hearing
+• Summer Academy for Deaf and Hard of Hearing

 Workshops